William Allis

 William Phelps Allis (November 15, 1901 - March 5, 1999) was an American theoretical physicist specializing in electrical discharges in gases.
 He was the grandson of Edward P. Allis, founder of the E.P.
 Allis Company, which became Allis-Chalmers.
 His father Edward Phelps Allis was a leading comparative anatomist and evolutionary morphologist in the early twentieth century.

 Education

 Allis majored in school and received his S.B. in 1923 and S.M. in 1924 from the Massachusetts Institute of Technology (MIT).
-He was granted his Docteur ès science (Sc.D.) in physics, in 1925, from the University of Nancy, France.
+He was granted his Docteur ès science (Sc.D.) in physics, in 1925, from Nancy-Université, France.
 From 1925 to 1929, he was a research associate at MIT.
 It was there that he met Philip M. Morse.
-Morse, at the suggestion of Karl T. Compton, made arrangements for postdoctoral studies and research with Arnold Sommerfeld at the Ludwig Maximilian University of Munich in 1930 and at the University of Cambridge in the spring and summer of 1931.
+Morse, at the suggestion of Karl T. Compton, made arrangements for postdoctoral studies and research with Arnold Sommerfeld at the Ludwig-Maximilians-Universität München in 1930 and at the University of Cambridge in the spring and summer of 1931.
 Allis went with Morse to Munich and Cambridge.